Yori Ashi: dragged step:

-In order to Yori Ashi, we will also push on the back leg, but staying in support on it.
+For Yori Ashi, we will also push on the back leg, but staying in support on it.
 We are not going to take a step forward, but " slip Forward without changing guard.

 We're just going lift the front foot slightly and thus allow the whole body to move forward.